toddway/BuildChecks/README.md

     ./gradlew printChecks

-To postAll build checks to your remote source control system, run the `postChecks` Gradle task
+To post build checks to your remote source control system, run the `postChecks` Gradle task

     ./gradlew postChecks

-You will most likely want to attach the `postChecks` task to some other command that builds your project.
+You will most likely want to attach the `postChecks` task to some other command that builds your project and runs your lint and coverage tools.
-If you're already using a Gradle task for this (e.g. `build`, `assemble`, `mySpecialBuildTask`), you can make your task depend on `postChecks` in your build.gradle:
+If you're already using a Gradle task for this (e.g. `build`, `assemble`, `myCustomTask`), you can include `postChecks` by making your task depend on it.
+In your build.gradle:

-    mySpecialBuildTask.dependsOn(postChecks)
+    myCustomTask.dependsOn(postChecks)

 Now simply running your task activates `postChecks`.

-    ./gradlew mySpecialBuildTask
+    ./gradlew myCustomTask

 If you're running a non-Gradle command (e.g. `npm deploy`, `myBuildScript.sh`, `fastlane`), you can attach postChecks by letting Gradle execute your command.
-Gradle has a built in task type for external commands.
-Here's an example build.gradle implementation:
+Gradle lets you set up external commands like this:

-    task mySpecialBuildTask(type: Exec) {
+    task myCustomTask(type: Exec) {
         workingDir 'path/to/optional/subdirectory'
         commandLine 'npm', 'deploy'
     }

-    mySpecialBuildTask.dependsOn(postChecks)

-Then run

-    ./gradlew mySpecialBuildTask
+    myCustomTask.dependsOn(postChecks)

-The exit value of command (0 or 1) will determine if success or failure is posted.
+The exit value of the external command (0 or 1) will determine if success or failure is posted for the build.

 ## TODO
-- finish text report checks
-- fail check if report is missing?
-- check for uncommitted changes
+- custom check summaries from text files
-- update readme
+- run checks on changed files only?
+- limit gradle task to a git branch?

 License